le-n-qui/cup-of-java/README.md

 This repository will be a collection of projects from Data Structures and Problem Solving Using Java by Mark Allen Weiss, 3rd edition.
+Occasionally, there will also be other exercise projects in Java that are not part of the aforementioned textbook.